Interested in participating? Learn about a clinical study opportunity.

 Osteogenesis Imperfecta bone icon

-Had at least one fracture in the past year, two fractures in the past 2 years, or one tibia, humerus, or femur fracture in the past 2 years
+Had at least one fracture in the past year, two fractures in the past 2 years, or a tibia, humerus, or femur fracture in the past 2 years

 Fractures can be self-treated or assessed by your doctor